 What is common today is that many established businesses around the world and across a range of sectors are transforming in an attempt to emulate the speed, dynamism, and customer-centricity of digital players like Airbnb, Spotify, and Uber.
 Chief Operating Officer of ING, the Dutch financial institution, Bart Schlatmann, brilliantly describes the transformation journey.

-The following few tips are noteworthy when embarking on your transformation journey.
-Think big – but start small, engage employees – many people making small changes add up to big change (manage change in small chunks), stop dabbling in CX – it’s a fundamental part of your business strategy so stop outsourcing it and get organisationally committed.
+The following few tips are worth noting when embarking on your transformation journey.
+Think big – but start small, engage employees – many people making small changes add up to big change (manage change in small chunks), stop dabbling in CX – it’s a fundamental part of your business strategy so stop outsourcing it and get organizationally committed.

-Build multi-disciplinary teams to remove silos with the product, commercial, research, data, and technology; and create a CX steering group – leadership sends a clear signal to the organisation about the importance of CX (https://econsultancy.com/three-steps-to-a-consistent-cross-channel-customer-experience/).
+Build multidisciplinary teams – to remove silos with the product, commercial, research, data, and technology, and create a CX steering group – leadership sends a clear signal to the organization about the importance of CX (https://econsultancy.com/three-steps-to-a-consistent-cross-channel-customer-experience/).

-Step Two – change your approach to research
+Step Two – Step Two – Change your approach to research

 This may involve commissioning user research through an agency or consultancy.
 Years ago, when I was working for a local consultancy, we were commissioned by a client to facilitate research on the viability of a poultry project.
 We outsourced this as our team could not run full-scale research of that nature.
 However, the lesson from that experience was clear, you need to ensure that outsourcing customer research does not mean handing over ownership to a third party.
 The outcome though useful perhaps ended up on the shelves of the client.